 Easier to Manage

-Like previously mentioned, income strategies can require some management in order to make dividend payments meet specific expenses.
-It can be difficult to meet recurring expenses with a quarterly or biannual dividend since a lot of those amounts are due on a shorter period basis.
+As previously mentioned, income strategies can require some management to make dividend payments meet specific expenses.
+It can be difficult to meet recurring expenses with a quarterly or biannual dividend since many of those amounts are due on a shorter period basis.

 Of course, income investors can build a portfolio that pays dividends every month by choosing stocks that reward shareholders in alternate months.
 Nevertheless, that is more difficult and can be more expensive (transaction costs) than choosing monthly dividend-paying investments.